 Introduction

-Force-balanced piston gauges (FPGs) present an important class of piston gauges that enable pressure measurements from a few pascals to several tens of kilopascals.
+Force-balanced piston gauges (FPGs) present an important class of piston gauge that enables pressure measurement from a few pascals to several tens of kilopascals.
 In these instruments, the force of the pressures acting on the piston of a piston-cylinder assembly (PCA) is measured by a high-accuracy balance.
 This force and the effective area (A) of the PCA can be used to calculate the difference in the pressures above and below the piston [1], [2].
-At PTB, a force-balanced piston gauge manufactured by Fluke Calibration (USA) under the name FPG8601 [3], [4] was characterized as a primary pressure standard by determining A of its PCA from the PCA’s dimensional properties [5], [6].
-For this, a rarefied gas dynamics' model was used to determine the pressure distribution of the gas flow inside the gap between the piston and cylinder [7]-[9].
-Then, three experiments were performed to validate the PCA’s effective area and the FPG pressures by comparing them with pressures of three different standards.
-These standards have various operation principles and pressure ranges as explained at length below.
+At PTB, a force-balanced piston gauge manufactured by Fluke Calibration (USA), model FPG8601 [3], [4], was characterised as a primary pressure standard by determining A of the PCA from the PCA’s dimensional properties [5], [6].
+For this, a rarefied gas dynamics model was used to determine the pressure distribution of the gas flow inside the gap between the piston and the cylinder [7]-[9].
+Three experiments were then performed to validate the PCA’s effective area and the FPG pressures by comparing them with the pressures of three different standards.
+These standards have various operation principles and pressure ranges, as elaborated on below.

 Experiments

-Experiments which can be used for a metrological characterisation of an FPG are described e.g. in [3], [10]-[17].
-In the present work, experiments were specified which allowed verification of the metrological characteristics obtained by the theoretical calculations.
+Experiments that can be used for the metrological characterisation of an FPG are described in, for example, [3], [10]-[17].
+In the present study, experiments were specified that allowed the verification of the metrological characteristics obtained by the theoretical calculations.
 In the following sections, these experiments are described in detail.
-In all experiments, a very low-pressure controller (VLPC) produced by Fluke Calibration was used to stabilize the FPG measurement and lubrication pressures, if not announced otherwise.
+In all the experiments, a very low-pressure controller (VLPC), produced by Fluke Calibration, was used to stabilise the FPG measurement and lubrication pressures, unless otherwise stated.

 Effective area determination

-The FPG was calibrated against a Ruska pressure balance, model 2465A (gas piston gauge), equipped with a PCA, serial no. TL1568, to determine the effective area of the FPG by the cross-float method, as described e.g. in [18], [19].
+The FPG was calibrated against a Ruska pressure balance, model 2465A (gas-piston gauge), equipped with a PCA, serial no. TL1568, to determine the effective area of the FPG by the cross-float method, as described in [18], [19].
 The Ruska PCA has an effective area equal to 3.35666 (1 ± 5.810-6) cm2 (all uncertainties in this paper are given for k = 1, unless otherwise specified).
-The effective area of this Ruska PCA is traceable to a state-of-the-art pressure balance which was used in the experiments on the redetermination of the Boltzmann constant [20-22] and is German national pressure standard in the range 180 kPa to 7.5 MPa of absolute pressure.
+The effective area of this Ruska PCA is traceable to the state-of-the-art pressure balance that was used in the experiments on the redetermination of the Boltzmann constant [20]-[22] and is the German national pressure standard in the 180 kPa to 7.5 MPa range of absolute pressure.
 Both instruments, Ruska and FPG, were connected via the setup shown in Figure 1.